-Many leather companies will try to dazzle with “Green Guarantees” and other such marketing.
+- Many leather companies will try to dazzle with “Green Guarantees” and other such marketing.
 These documents are redundant.
-All European tanneries must adhere to the strictest guidelines as prescribed by the European Union.
+All Italian tanneries must adhere to the strictest guidelines as prescribed by the European Union.
 South American regulations are working to catch up, but currently do not have a failsafe method for regulating their tanneries.
 Both our raw hides and finished goods are 100% European and therefore 100% regulated.

-One of the most important points to consider when purchasing leather is that the material is a byproduct of the meat industry.
+- One of the most important points to consider when purchasing leather is that the material is a byproduct of the meat industry.
 Animals are never harmed solely for the use of their skins.
 The skins used to make Hydes' products would otherwise become landfill.

-During the tanning process, the dyes and other ingredients used are carefully measured for each production run, so that virtually 100% of these products are absorbed into the leather hides.
+- During the tanning process, the dyes and other ingredients used are carefully measured for each production run, so that virtually 100% of these products are absorbed into the leather hides.

-Whenever possible, natural products are used during the tanning process, including vegetable tannins and oils.
+- Whenever possible, natural products are used during the tanning process, including vegetable tannins and oils.
 Most of our leather finishes are made from water-based materials.

-Remnant water generated by our tanneries is directed to special treatment facilities that return it to the environment as clean as rain water.
+- Remnant water generated by our tanneries is directed to special treatment facilities that return it to the environment as clean as rain water.

-Leather does not require harsh cleaning agents.
+- Leather does not require harsh cleaning agents.
 On the contrary, we recommend light dusting with a dry cloth, and only when necessary using a slightly damp cloth. *Please note that different leathers require different cleaning techniques.
 Please consult our leather care page for guidance.

-At Hydes, we believe that small initiatives can lead to big changes.
+- At Hydes, we believe that small initiatives can lead to big changes.
 We reduce, reuse, and recycle in every aspect of our work.